 - Let you know that any information you provide will be used toward the collection of your debt.

 - If you inform them in writing to cease their communications with you, they must honor that request except to inform you that collections have stopped or legal action is pending.

 The importance of knowing your rights

-Not all collectors have or do abide by these rules, though in recent years, actions by the Consumer Finance Protection Bureau (CFPB) have led to improved collection practices.
+Not all collectors abide by these rules, though in recent years, actions by the Consumer Finance Protection Bureau (CFPB) have led to improved collection practices.
 Also, some states have tightened regulations.

 “The industry has cleaned up tremendously,” said Jared Strauss, founder of Debt Relief A La Carte.
 He has found this to be particularly true for agencies working for major banks.
 The banks, he explained, are serious about compliance.

 Despite that, the CFPB received approximately 81,500 complaints about debt collectors in 2018, so, it’s important to understand your rights.

 If you believe a collector has violated the FDCPA, you have up to a year to file a lawsuit.
 You may want to contact a consumer law attorney to assess your case.
 Keep in mind, though, that any violation by the collector doesn’t negate your responsibility to pay a legitimate debt.